muratk5n/thirdwave/en/README.md

 ---

-Does not suggest total war from the RU side, yet.
+Does not suggest total war on the RU side, but that can change.

 [[-]](https://www.understandingwar.org/backgrounder/russian-offensive-campaign-assessment-march-10)